SDraw/ml_mods_cvr/ml_gmf/README.md

 * Fix of animation replacement (chairs, etc.) that leads to broken avatar animator ([feedback post](https://feedback.abinteractive.net/p/gestures-getting-stuck-locally-upon-entering-vehicles-chairs))

 # Notes
-Some of fixes will be implemented natively in game after 2023r172ex3
+All these fixes are implemented natively in 2023r172ex4 build.